smokephisticated/smokephisticated/pages/bongs/bongs.md

 **Why is this important?**

-This isn't by any means an essential piece to smoking herbs, but it is both helpful with both keeping your hits from going stale, and adding extra filtration for extra smooth hits.
+This isn't by any means an essential piece to smoking herbs, but it is both helpful with keeping your hits from going stale, and with adding extra filtration for extra smooth hits.
 Plus, it's mesmorizing as fuck.

 **Features:**